sgjava/motiondetector/README.md

 ![Title](images/title.png)

 Motion Detector takes input from video sources such as network cameras, web cams, files, etc. and makes intelligent decisions based on analyzing frames.
 Motion Detector uses a plugin based event driven architecture that allows you to extend functionality easily.
 It is deployed as an intelligent security system, but can be configured for your particular scenario.
+If you have been disappointed in over priced door bell and flood light cameras then this may be your solution.

+If you have some Linux skills and can follow directions then you can build a powerful low priced smart security camera.
+If you are a developer and SBC tinkerer then the possibilities are endless.

 The primary focus of Motion Detector is efficient video processing, fault tolerance and extensibility.
 While most security themed video monitoring is based on motion detection, Motion Detector places a high value on Computer Vision for intelligent frame analysis such as HOG pedestrian and Haar cascade multi-scale detection.